zhongjiedong/Tsukiro/README.md

 NVME SSD

+Minimum Recommended specs for 1080p:

+i5 8400/Ryzen 2600

+GTX 1060 6GG/RX580 GB

+16GB RAM

+SSD

 I play at 1440p and it's mostly locked at 61 FPS in most areas apart from a few places like certain parts of Falkreath and JK's interiors like Dragonsreach and Blue Palace.

-At 1080p you can get away with far lower specs, for reference you'd likely only realistically need a GTX 1070 with a CPU at least as modern as an i5 6600k/Ryzen 1600

 Initial loading times will be exceptionally long if you do not have this modlist installed on a SSD.